PartyDAO/party-protocol/README.md

 A protocol for _group coordination_.
 The Party Protocol provides on-chain functionality for group formation, coordination, and distribution, with the goal of making Ethereum multiplayer.

+The Party Protocol powers secure commercial transactions through crowdfunding, on-chain payments and transactions, and distributions to Party members.

 ## Table of Contents

 - [Party Protocol](https://github.com/PartyDAO/party-protocol#party-protocol)